AlexandrSachkov/NonLinearEngine/README.md

 <h3>About the Project</h3>
 <p>
 NonLinear Engine is a completely free (MIT Licensed) experimental 3D game engine for Windows.
-The aim of this project is to develop a highly scalable game engine that fully utilizes processors with a large number of cores (6 cores +) through the use of its custom parallel framework, and then push it to see what is possible to achieve.
-Possible use cases include: achieving higher frame rates, more dynamic bodies and animations, smarter AI, higher graphical detail, approximated voxel terrain, real-time fluid simulations,  etc.
+The aim of this project is to develop a highly scalable game engine that fully utilizes processors with a large number of cores through the use of its custom parallel framework.
+Such scalability would allow for richer in-game content and the ability to handle more players in online games when ran server-side.
 </p>

 <p>